Sleep Challenges in Children Ages 3\u20135: From Monsters to Morning

 What works instead

-• Warm-toned nightlight: A dim amber or red nightlight preserves melatonin production while providing enough visibility to reality-test shadows.
+- Warm-toned nightlight: A dim amber or red nightlight keeps the brain's sleep signals working while giving your child enough light to see that the shadows are just shadows.

 Bedtime Resistance and Stalling Tactics